Arkheias/Cabbage-Corp/ReadMe_Changelog.txt

 Fixed typo in the description of the mark V wraith auton.
 Balanced cabbages and updated their descriptions.
 Reformated misc. items to match new standard.
+Added new image for solar devices.
+Added new image for DRADIS devices.
+Added new images for autodefense devices.
+Reorganized generic device images into separate file from items.